 Session management

-Section titled “Session management”Monitor connection state changes in your React components:
+Section titled “Session management”Monitor connection state in your React components using the grant state and connectClient for lower-level checks:

 return <div>{/* Your component */}</div>;}Error handling